 Sediment samples should be collected in the same manner as described in Section I.B.2.b.ii for soil and rock sampling where borings are drilled to explore alluvial subsurface conditions.
-The sampling device should be a decontaminated, hand-held stainless steel coring device, shelby tube, thin-wall sampler, or other device approved by NMED where sediment sampling is conducted without the use of the drilling methods described in Section I.B.2.b.i of this Appendix (F).
+The sampling device should be a decontaminated, hand-held stainless steel coring device, shelby tube, thin-wall sampler, or other device approved by the NMED where sediment sampling is conducted without the use of the drilling methods described in Section I.B.2.b.i of this Appendix (E).
 The samples should be transferred to pre-cleaned laboratory prepared containers for submittal to the laboratory.
-Samples obtained for volatiles analysis should be collected using EncoreTM or equivalent samplers, shelby tubes, thin-wall samplers, or other device approved by NMED.
-With the exception of EncoreTM or equivalent samplers, the ends of the samplers should be lined with Teflon tape or aluminum foil and sealed with plastic caps fastened to the sleeves with tape for shipment to the analytical laboratory.
+Samples obtained for volatiles analysis should be collected using Encore[TM] or equivalent samplers, shelby tubes, thin-wall samplers, or other device approved by the NMED.
+With the exception of Encore[TM] or equivalent samplers, the ends of the samplers should be lined with Teflon tape or aluminum foil and sealed with plastic caps fastened to the sleeves with tape for shipment to the analytical laboratory.

-The physical characteristics of the sediment (such as mineralogy, ASTM soil classification, rock classification, moisture content, texture, color, presence of stains or odors, and/or field screening results), depth where each sample was obtained, method of sample collection, and other observations should be recorded in the field log.
+The physical characteristics of the sediment (such as mineralogy, ASTM soil classification, AGI (American Geological Institute) rock classification, moisture content, texture, color, presence of stains or odors, and/or field screening results), depth where each sample was obtained, method of sample collection, and other observations should be recorded in the field log.

-I.B.4.c) Investigation Derived Waste
+I.B.4.c) Drill Cuttings (Investigation Derived Waste)

-Investigation derived waste (IDW) includes general refuse, drill cuttings, excess sample material, water (decontamination, development and purge), and disposable equipment generated during the course of investigation, corrective action, or monitoring activities.
-Drill cuttings, excess sample material and decontamination fluids, and all other IDW should be contained and characterized using methods based on the boring location, boring depth, drilling method, and type of Contaminants suspected or encountered.
-Proposed IDW management should be included with the unit-specific investigation work plan submitted to NMED for approval prior to the start of field investigations.
-Borings not completed as groundwater or vapor monitoring wells should be abandoned in accordance with the recommended methods listed in Section II.D of this Appendix (F).
-Borings completed as groundwater monitoring wells should be constructed in accordance with the recommendations described in Section II.C of this Appendix (F).
+Drill cuttings, excess sample material and decontamination fluids, and all other investigation derived waste (IDW) should be contained and characterized using methods based on the boring location, boring depth, drilling method, and type of contaminants suspected or encountered.

+Proposed IDW management should be included with the unit-specific investigation work plan submitted to the NMED for approval prior to the start of field investigations.
+Borings not completed as groundwater or vapor monitoring wells should be abandoned in accordance with the recommended methods listed in Section II.D of this Appendix (E).
+Borings completed as groundwater monitoring wells should be constructed in accordance with the recommendations described in Section II.C of this Appendix (E).